Aarong93/Kickstarter-Clone/README.md

 ## Minimum Viable Product

 KitchenStarter is a web application inspired by KickStarter built using Ruby on Rails and React.js.
+Users can get seed money for new restaurants!

 KitchenStarter allows users to:

 - [ ] Create an account
 - [ ] Log in / Log out